andreypz/nwu-dalitz-analysis/readme.txt

 The log of changes:
+2011-Dec-17
+  * New version of Weight Utils and reweight files.
+      * Fixed k-nlo for ggH samples
+  * Third muon veto updated (closer to Nate/ Pas-like)

 2011-Dec-14
-  * simplified drowing macro (no need to make all stacks - they are produced in drawMulti function)
+  * simplified drawing macro (no need to make all stacks - they are produced in drawMulti function)

 2011-Dec-13
   V01-04 tag